-• The text is Elementary and Intermediate Algebra 5th Ed., Baratto & Bergman, 2014.
-You can purchase a hardcover or paperback book with ALEKS access code or just the electronic access kit (which includes ebook).

-• Access code for ALEKS 360
+- Graphing Calculator: calculators will be needed for many homework problems and it is REQUIRED that you bring one to every class and each exam.
+TI-89 and TI-Inspire calculators may NOT be used on exams.
+Cell phones may not be used as calculators in class or during exams. - Text: Elementary and Intermediate Algebra 5th Ed., Baratto & Bergman.
+You can purchase a hardcover or paperback book with ALEKS access code or just the electronic access kit (which includes ebook). - Access code for ALEKS 360 term only to ALEKS